Whether you own an ecommerce store or shop at one yourself, chances are you’ve come face to face with shopping cart abandonment once or twice before.

 Shoppers abandon carts, but they might not abandon your store.
 There could be many reasons why window shoppers choose not to go through with their purchase, but that doesn’t mean they’re gone forever!

-Providing a discount code for their shopping carts, incentivizing a purchase with a voucher for free delivery and offering shopping cart recovery for abandoned carts can spur them into action to return from off-site, but keeping them on your site in the first place is of course preferred.
+Providing a discount code for their shopping carts, and incentivizing a purchase with a voucher for free delivery can continue them threw the sales process.

-Of course, actually implementing all of these strategies and best practices requires time and patience to get right.
-Depending on your online or eCommerce platform of choice, executing these changes can be a costly endeavour.
+Implementing all of these strategies and best practices requires time and patience to get right.